This post may contain affiliate links. Read the full disclosure

 There are several layers of car parks and a Surf Club.
 The beach is reached from the car parks by sets of steps to the sand.

 The weather can be fierce here, and the tide can be strong.
 Rips can appear in the water.
 Swimming between the flags and knowing how to surf or swim are important if you choose this beautiful long beach for a day out.

-Today there are over 80 boxes and are considered as historical landmarks.
-The boxes are used as storage for beach gear and also as little oasis from the hot Melbourne sun.
+Today there are over 80 boxes that are considered historical landmarks.
+The boxes are used as storage for beach gear and also as a little oasis from the hot Melbourne sun.